freeCodeCamp/freeCodeCamp/curriculum/challenges/english/19-foundational-c-sharp-with-microsoft/create-methods-in-c-sharp-console-applications/guided-project-plan-a-petting-zoo-visit.md

 ## --assignment--

-Complete the [Plan a Petting Zoo Visit](https://learn.microsoft.com/training/modules/guided-project-visit-petting-zoo/) guided project on Microsoft Learn.
+Complete the <a href="https://learn.microsoft.com/training/modules/guided-project-visit-petting-zoo/" target="_blank" rel="noreferrer">Plan a Petting Zoo Visit</a> guided project on Microsoft Learn.
 Then, answer the question below.

 ## --text--